Tamabcxyz/C_AND_Cplusplus/README.md

     return 0;
 }
 ```
-###### 4.Prototype pattern
+###### 4.Prototype pattern: is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.
 ```
 #include <iostream>
 #include <unordered_map>
-//Prototype is a creational design pattern that allows cloning objects, even complex ones, without coupling to their specific classes.

 class Shape{
   public: